Writing a Cover Letter: Tips and Examples

 Unless specified in the job description, there is no required length for a cover letter.
 When determining how long a cover letter should be, focus on the details that are most important for the job.
 Read the job description closely to identify the best opportunities to illustrate your qualifications.
 What professional achievements are you most proud of?
 Choose one or two and map them directly to the desired experience or qualifications the hiring manager is looking for, using just a few detailed but concise sentences.
 What attributes is the job description calling for in a candidate?
 Consider using the cover letter itself as a way of demonstrating those traits.

-Don’t reiterate everything that’s on your resume.
+Do not reiterate everything that is on your resume.
 You want to focus on one or two anecdotes, expanding on how you achieved something specific.